mrsuperei/llm-mux/docs/amp-cli-integration.md

 When Amp requests a model:

-1. **Check local configuration**: Does CLIProxyAPI have OAuth tokens for this model's provider?
+1. **Check local configuration**: Does llm-mux have OAuth tokens for this model's provider?
 2. **If YES**: Route to local handler (use your OAuth subscription)
 3. **If NO**: Check if a model mapping exists
 4. **If mapping exists**: Rewrite request to mapped model → Route to local handler (free)